-Car crashes can be life changing events for victims and their families.
+Car crashes can be life-changing events for victims and their families.
 Victims often have to attend doctor's appointments, physical therapy, organize car repairs and deal with insurance claims, in addition to trying to move forward with their lives.
 The licensed Oshkosh car accident lawyers at Sigman, Janssen, Sewall, Pitz & Burkham can help to ease the burden of these issues, and we welcome the opportunity to review the details of your incident.
-Our team of experienced attorneys have a proven record of obtaining significant compensation recoveries for car accident victims including $2 million for a highway accident victim, $850,000 for a collision that resulted in multiple injuries, and $535,000 for an injured passenger.
+Our team of experienced attorneys has a proven record of obtaining significant compensation recoveries for car accident victims including $2 million for a highway accident victim, $850,000 for a collision that resulted in multiple injuries, and $535,000 for an injured passenger.

 For nearly 100 years, we have been providing legal counsel to individuals and families throughout Wisconsin, and we charge no upfront fees.

 There can be many factors involved in a car accident damages claim and as each case is unique, we recommend contacting a lawyer at our firm to help review the details of your incident.